Narcissus-class frigate: Narcissus

 Narcissus, named after the mytholical Greek beauty Narcissus, was commissioned by Captain Percy Fraser in January 1801.
 In October Fraser was replaced by Captain Ross Donnelly, under whom the ship sailed to the Mediterranean Sea in February 1802.
 For the majority of the year she participated in the blockade of Toulon.
 On 8 July 1803 Narcissus captured the French 16-gun brig Alcion off Sardinia, and continued to serve off Toulon.
 Then on 11 April 1804 her boats combined with those of HMS Seahorse and HMS Maidstone to destroy a convoy in Hyères Bay.
 Narcissus joined the Cape of Good Hope Station in April 1805, capturing the French 4-gun privateer Prudent on 29 October, and destroying the French 32-gun privateer Napoleon on 24 December.
 The ship was then present at the Battle of Blaauwberg in January 1806, and served at the invasion of the River Plate from June.
 When Buenos Aires was captured on 2 July, Narcissus was sent home with the captured specie.
 Captain Charles Malcolm replaced Donnelly in August.

 The ship was subsequently sent to serve in the Bay of Biscay, where she captured the Spanish 12-gun schooner Cautela on 18 August 1807.
 From March the following year she was on the blockade of Lorient, and with HMS Naiad she captured the French 16-gun privateer Fanny and French 4-gun privateer Superbe on 16 December.
 Captain Frederick Aylmer assumed command in July 1809.
-Narcissus then captured two French 14-gun privateers, Duguay Trouin on 19 January 1810 and Aimable Josephine on 5 February, before being paid off on March 1812.
+Narcissus then captured two French 14-gun privateers, Duguay Trouin on 19 January 1810 and Aimable Josephine on 5 February, before being paid off in March 1812.
 After repairs she was recommissioned under Captain John Lumley and sailed to North America on 29 September.
 Serving on the Jamaica Station, Narcissus captured the 12-gun brig USS Viper on 17 January 1813, and the American 12-gun privateer Revenge on 30 March.
 Narcissus' boats then cut out USRC Surveyor from the York River on 12 June.
 Captain Alexander Gordon took command in 1814, and was in turn replaced by Captain George Crofton in March 1815.

 Narcissus was laid up at Deptford Dockyard in June 1816, where she became a receiving ship from 1822.
 In late 1823 she moved to Woolwich Dockyard to serve as a convict hospital ship.
 She continued there until she was sold to J. Levy in January 1837.